AguaClara/String-Digester/Trickling_Filter_report_2.md

 Tchobanoglous, G., F. Burton, H. D. Stensel (2003). *Wastewater Engineering: Treatment and Reuse*.
 New York, NY: McGraw-Hill.

 United States Environmental Protection Agency.
 (1991, May). *Assessment of Single-Stage Trickling Filter Nitrification*.
 Office of Water.

-# Manual
-The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
-Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
-Below are some recommended sections, but the manual will likely take a slightly different form for each team.

-## Fabrication Details
-Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
-Include the purpose of each step and the fabrication methods used.
-Reference appropriate safety precautions.

-## Experimental Methods
-### Set-up
-Step 1.
-* Put tasks in a sequential order.
-* It is okay to have sub-lists.
-  - Like this.

-### Experiment
-Step 1.

-### Cleaning Procedure
-Step 1.

-## Experimental Checklist
-Another potential section could include a list of things that you need to check before running an experiment.

 ```python